DRG Complication Analysis

 In addition to these, there are optionally complicating secondary diagnoses and procedures.
 These are codes that alone do not make the case to be complicated but they require in addition another diagnosis or procedure code to become complicated.

-Complicating diagnoses are also marked on the grouping page in the CC status field if you have selected the “View status” operating mode.
+Complicating diagnoses and procedures are also marked on the grouping page after the name by CC or MCC boldfaced texts.

 Optionally complicating diagnoses